nemo0622/pokeemerald-expansion/README.md

             - Slightly swampy area with some reeds, but not major swamp area.
 Whole route slopes down from west-east
         - Potami City: city among rivers, based on city of Volos (real city in area with 3 rivers flowing through)
             - City centered around 3 main rivers, with many bridges and palm trees
+            - Make Buizel encounter-able here!
+I like it :) propeller tail ability is cool now
         - Explore AC odyssey world for other location inspo lol
-- REBALANCING: go through all Pokémon and balance/rebalance, update movesets, etc.
-    - Learn from Seaglass feedback!
-Less extreme buffs, more balance
-    - Rewrite custom Pokédex entries for each mon!
+- Give all Pokémon unique Pokédex entries

 GREEK PHRASES AND STUFF: